pubgeo/IARPA-SMART/documentation/specifications/site_model_spec.md

 This is the schema specification for a _Site Model_.
 [TODO: Link to JSON Schema.](TODO: FIX)

-_Site models_ describe all observed activity in a given site or activity both spatially and temporally.
+_Site models_ describe all observed activity in a given site/activity, both spatially and temporally.
 One _site model_ is produced for each activity/site.

 A _Site Model_ is also a FeatureCollection, which means at the top level it must define the keys type and features.
 Unlike the Region Model, a Site Model’s two features are 'site' and 'observation'.